EsmailELBoBDev2/jellysearch/README.md

 * Jellyfin for Android
 * Jellyfin for Android TV
 * Finamp (Android & Linux)
+* Findroid
 * Delfin
+* Jellyfin Vue*

+\* Works but is still pretty slow

 ### Currently not working

 * Gelli
-* Jellyfin Vue

 Audio books and Live TV were not tested.

 Genre searches are currently not working and are passed along directly to the Jellyfin server.
+If you have an exotic client which can do filtering and searching at the same time, this will probably break things.

 ## Setup